jsumbo/RE-Novate/README.md

 [![Tests](https://img.shields.io/badge/tests-pytest-orange)](#tests)
 [![License-MIT](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-Short summary: a small Random Forest‑based demo that predicts a student's entrepreneurial-skill likelihood from simple inputs and exposes a tidy Streamlit interface for quick demos and grading.
+A Random Forest‑based demo that predicts a student's entrepreneurial-skill likelihood from simple inputs and exposes a tidy Streamlit interface for quick demos and grading.

 <!-- TOC -->
 ## Table of contents